gluonhq/gluon-samples/README.md

 * Windows
 * iOS
 * Android
+* Embedded

 ## Documentation

-Before getting started with this samples, read the Client plugin [documentation](https://docs.gluonhq.com/).
+Before getting started with this samples, read the GluonFX plugin [documentation](https://docs.gluonhq.com/).

 ## Build and run the samples